SakaDocs/SakaDocs/README.md

 ```
 Windows users can follow instructions found [here](http://www.websense.com/support/article/kbarticle/How-to-use-OpenSSL-and-Microsoft-Certification-Authority)
 To generate the key and certificate and place them in the *config/sslcert* folder.

-## Getting Started With MEAN.JS
-You have your application running but there are a lot of stuff to understand, we recommend you'll go over the [Official Documentation](http://meanjs.org/docs.html).
-This platform
-In the docs we'll try to explain both general concepts of MEAN components and give you some guidelines to help you improve your development process.
-We tried covering as many aspects as possible, and will keep update it by your request, you can also help us develop the documentation better by checking out the *gh-pages* branch of this repository.

-## Community
-* Use to [Offical Website](http://meanjs.org) to learn about changes and the roadmap.
-* Join #meanjs on freenode.
-* Discuss it in the new [Google Group](https://groups.google.com/d/forum/meanjs)
-* Ping us on [Twitter](http://twitter.com/meanjsorg) and [Facebook](http://facebook.com/meanjs)

-## Credits
-Inspired by the great work of [Madhusudhan Srinivasa](https://github.com/madhums/)
-The MEAN name was coined by [Valeri Karpov](http://blog.mongodb.org/post/49262866911/the-mean-stack-mongodb-expressjs-angularjs-and).
-Patadocs itself is an idea of Pius Nganga Kinyanjui, a self taught developer and enterprenuer, and he is the one developing it.
-He intends to register it as a company, copyright it and be the founder and C.E.O of patadocs company

 ## License
 we will provide a license & terms of use for this software soon